PopClom/truelayer-challenge/README.md

 Pokedex with fun translations.

+## Production Considerations

+For a production-ready system, I would implement the following improvements:

+- **Retry Logic**:
+   - If external API calls fail due to transient issues, we should retry with exponential backoff to improve resilience.

+- **Non-blocking Calls**:
+   - The current implementation uses blocking calls, which can limit scalability.

+- **Caching**:
+   - API responses rarely change, so caching can reduce API calls and improve performance.

+- **Unit Tests**:
+   - Add unit tests for the controller and API clients.

+- **Rate Limiting**:
+   - Protect external API usage with rate limiting (e.g. API Gateway).

 ## Prerequisites

 Before running the application, make sure you have the following installed on your system: